-(5) To the extent available, the non-Federal entity must disburse funds available from program income (including repayments to a revolving fund), rebates, refunds, contract settlements, audit recoveries, and interest earned on such funds before requesting additional cash payments.
+(5) If available, the recipient or subrecipient must disburse funds available from program income (including repayments to a revolving fund), rebates, refunds, contract settlements, audit recoveries, and interest earned on Federal funds before requesting additional cash payments.

-(6) Unless otherwise required by Federal statutes, payments for allowable costs by non-Federal entities must not be withheld at any time during the period of performance unless the conditions of § 200.208, subpart D of this part, including § 200.339, or one or more of the following applies:
+(6) Payments for allowable costs must not be withheld at any time during the period of performance unless required by Federal statute, regulations, or in one of the following instances:

-(i) The non-Federal entity has failed to comply with the project objectives, Federal statutes, regulations, or the terms and conditions of the Federal award.
+(i) The recipient or subrecipient has failed to comply with the terms and conditions of the Federal award; or

-(ii) The non-Federal entity is delinquent in a debt to the United States as defined in OMB Circular A–129, “Policies for Federal Credit Programs and Non-Tax Receivables.”
-Under such conditions, the Federal awarding agency or pass-through entity may, upon reasonable notice, inform the non-Federal entity that payments must not be made for financial obligations incurred after a specified date until the conditions are corrected or the indebtedness to the Federal Government is liquidated.
+(ii) The recipient or subrecipient is delinquent in a debt to the United States as defined in OMB Circular A-129, “Policies for Federal Credit Programs and Non-Tax Receivables.”
+Under such conditions, the Federal agency or pass-through entity may, after providing reasonable notice, withhold payments to the recipient or subrecipient for financial obligations incurred after a specified date until the conditions are corrected or the debt is repaid to the Federal Government.

-(iii) A payment withheld for failure to comply with Federal award conditions, but without suspension of the Federal award, must be released to the non-Federal entity upon subsequent compliance.
-When a Federal award is suspended, payment adjustments will be made in accordance with § 200.343.
+(7) A payment withheld for failure to comply with the terms and conditions of the Federal award must be released to the recipient or subrecipient upon subsequent compliance.
+When a Federal award is suspended, payment adjustments must be made in accordance with § 200.343.

-(iv) A payment must not be made to a non-Federal entity for amounts that are withheld by the non-Federal entity from payment to contractors to assure satisfactory completion of work.
-A payment must be made when the non-Federal entity actually disburses the withheld funds to the contractors or to escrow accounts established to assure satisfactory completion of work.
+(8) A payment must not be made to a recipient or subrecipient for amounts that the recipient or subrecipient withholds from contractors to assure satisfactory completion of work.
+Payment must be made when the recipient or subrecipient disburses the withheld funds to the contractors or to escrow accounts established to ensure satisfactory completion of work.

-(7) Standards governing the use of banks and other institutions as depositories of advance payments under Federal awards are as follows.

-(i) The Federal awarding agency and pass-through entity must not require separate depository accounts for funds provided to a non-Federal entity or establish any eligibility requirements for depositories for funds provided to the non-Federal entity.
-However, the non-Federal entity must be able to account for funds received, obligated, and expended.
+(9) The Federal agency or pass-through entity must not require separate depository accounts for funds provided to the recipient or subrecipient or establish any eligibility requirements for depositories.
+However, the recipient or subrecipient must be able to account for all Federal funds received, obligated, and expended.

-(ii) Advance payments of Federal funds must be deposited and maintained in insured accounts whenever possible.
+(10) Advance payments of Federal funds must be deposited and maintained in insured accounts whenever possible.

-(8) The non-Federal entity must maintain advance payments of Federal awards in interest-bearing accounts, unless the following apply:
+(11) The recipient or subrecipient must maintain advance payments of Federal funds in interest-bearing accounts unless one of the following applies:

-(i) The non-Federal entity receives less than $250,000 in Federal awards per year.
+(i) The recipient or subrecipient receives less than $250,000 in Federal funding per year;

-(ii) The best reasonably available interest-bearing account would not be expected to earn interest in excess of $500 per year on Federal cash balances.
+(ii) The best available interest-bearing account would not reasonably be expected to earn interest in excess of $500 per year on Federal cash balances;

-(iii) The depository would require an average or minimum balance so high that it would not be feasible within the expected Federal and non-Federal cash resources.
+(iii) The depository would require an average or minimum balance so high that it would not be feasible with the expected Federal and non-Federal cash resources;

-(iv) A foreign government or banking system prohibits or precludes interest-bearing accounts.
+(iv) A foreign government or banking system prohibits or precludes interest-bearing accounts; or